citizenbar/website/content/french/agenda/_index.md

 ---
-title: "Tous les évenements passés" description : "Liste des évèvements passés au Citizen Bar à voir et revoir en replay"
+title: "Tous les évènements à venir" description : "List of all upcoming events at the Citizen Bar "
 draft: false

 #